Transport in Bhutan

 Transport in Bhutan uses about 8000 km of roads and four airports, three of which are operational and interconnected.
 Paro Airport is the only airport which accommodates international flights.
 As part of Bhutan's infrastructure modernization programs, its road system has been under development since the 1960s.
-There are no railways (although one is planned) and, since Bhutan is a landlocked country without major waterways, there are no ports.
+There are no railways (although one is planned), and as Bhutan is a landlocked country with no major waterways, there are no ports.

 Road

 Bhutan had a total of 8050 km of roads in 2003, 4991 km of which were paved and 3059 km unpaved.
 Because of the lack of paved roads, travel in Bhutan was by foot or on mule- or horseback until 1961; the 205 km trip from the Indian border to Thimphu took six days.
 Road construction began in earnest during the First Development Plan (1961–66).
 The first 175 km paved road was completed in 1962.
 A branch road later linked Paro with the Phuntsholing–Thimphu road, and a jeep track linked Thimphu and Phuntsholing with Jaigaon, West Bengal.
 Travel time by motor vehicle from the border to Thimphu shrank to six hours.
 About 30,000 Indian and Nepalese labourers were imported to build the road with Indian aid when India was bolstering its defence against a potential Chinese invasion.
 Bhutan also provided labour for the construction work.
 Another road was built to connect Trashigang with Tawang, Arunachal Pradesh.

 About 1500 km of roads were built by the mid-1970s, largely with manual labour.
 There was a 2280 km road network in 1989; at least 1761 km were paved with asphalt, and 1393 km were classified as national highways.
 Despite the construction of paved roads linking the principal towns in the south, mountainous terrain elsewhere makes travel difficult even from one valley to the next.
 Most roads run in river valleys.
 As part of the Sixth Development Plan (1987–92), the Department of Public Works (in cooperation with the Indian Border Roads Organization) made plans to construct and upgrade 1000 km of roads and to extend the road network through Bhutan's five major river valleys by 1992.
 Driveable roads were not the only important development; as part of the Fifth Development Plan, Bhutan also needed an estimated 2500 km of mule tracks to connect the country's 4,500 settlements.